qvt/xtend2m/README.md

-Xtend2m turns [Xtend](http://www.xtend-lang.org) into a powerful model transformation language that supports modular programming.
+Xtend2m turns [Xtend](http://www.xtend-lang.org) into a model transformation language that promotes modular programming.
 Xtend is a versatile, extendable language with a functional flavor.
 With a concise syntax close to the Object Constraint Language, Xtend qualifies for model transformation development.
 To increase maintainability of larger and more complex transformations, this work adds a customized module concept to the Xtend language.
-It is the first module concept for a transformation language with information hiding support.
+It is the first model transformation language that features a module concept with information hiding support.

 ### Description